This is an introspective text.

 - I will watch 10 minutes of TED talks per day and keep track of whether I'm ahead or behind (e.g. the status as of today might be "110424 +4", e.g. I'm right on target, or rather, I'm even four minutes ahead of where I "ought to be" today).

-- I check out all the TED talks of, let's say, the first quarter of this year and then choose half of them based on the lecturers and the titles that I think sound most interesting.
+- I check out all the TED talks of, let's say, the first quarter of this year and then choose half of them based on which titles I think sound most interesting.

 That's the scope and the state of my nerdiness (see also this previous blog post that touches on the same issues and that complements this text).